clodman84/Updated-Newer-Fresher-Version-3/README.md

 # Build Instructions

-You need to have vcpkg installed.
-This program does not compile on MSVC due to it's GEGL dependency.
-Use MinGW.
+You need to have vcpkg installed

-## Release Build
+## Release Build Linux

 1. Setup